josenymad/checkout-system/README.md

 ## Usage

-1. Run the main application: `go run checkout.go`.
+1. Run the main application: `go run main.go`.
 2. Follow the prompts to scan items and get the total price.